Contributor: Anonymous

 We all know what happened.
 Many European Jews failed to heed the warning and call of fishers, and when the hunters came, few escaped destruction.

 In the wake of the bombings of the synagogues in Istanbul and death threats against the Chief Rabbi of Turkey, there has been a renewed call for the 30,000 Jews still living in Turkey to come home to Israel.
-However now, as then, many do heed see the signs or sense the eminent danger.
+However now, as then, many do not see the signs or sense the imminent danger.

 Why does God need the hunters?

-In a phone interview with The Jerusalem Post, Lina Filiba, Executive Vice President of the Turkish Jewish Community, said the following in response to the Aliyah question.
-“We appreciate our ties with Israel but we are citizens of Turkey.”
+In a phone interview with The Jerusalem Post, Lina Filiba, Executive Vice President of the Turkish Jewish Community, said in response to the Aliyah question, “We appreciate our ties with Israel but we are citizens of Turkey.”

 That is why the hunters are needed.